Tlf/tlf/README_QTC.txt

 * BACKSPACE - delete the next to left
 * DELETE - delete the current position, shift to left the right next
+* ENTER - send "R" or "AGN" to station

+If you have any question, just send an e-mail to me, or Tlf devel list.

+73,

+Ervin
+HA2OS